 Health Insurance and Medical Attention

-All medical facilities and doctors accept payment through health insurance, but not every doctor accepts every insurance plan.
-CIEE insurance is through one of America’s premier providers, Aetna, and is accepted by more than 672,000 health care providers.
-If you need medical attention, you should always choose a health care provider who is part of Aetna’s network; otherwise, you might have to pay the full cost of treatment.
-We can help you find a doctor who accepts your insurance, or you can go to the CIEE insurance website and use our "doctor finder" tool.
+CIEE insurance is through one of America’s premier providers: Aetna, which is accepted by more than 672,000 health care providers around the country.
+If you need medical attention, you should, whenever possible, choose a health care provider who is part of Aetna’s network; otherwise, you might have to pay the full cost of treatment out-of-pocket.
+For help in finding a doctor who accepts your CIEE insurance, call us at 1-888-268-6245, email us at email@example.com, or use our doctor finder tool.

 What's not covered by insurance?

 CIEE has a special team of insurance experts to assist you with information about your health insurance policy.
-They can answer any questions you have about your insurance plan.
-Send an email anytime.
+Contact them by email: firstname.lastname@example.org.

 GETTING MEDICAL ATTENTION